jdcloudcom/en/API/Virtual-Machines/Virtual-Machines/describeInstancePrivateIpAddress.md

 ## Description
-Query the private IP address of the VM in batches is to query the primary intranet IP of primary network interface.
+Batch query the private IP address of the VMs.
+The IP address returned is the primary intranet IP of primary network interface.

 ## Request method
 GET